matter-labs/zksync-web-era-docs/docs/dev/developer-guides/contracts/contract-verification.md

 ![Compiler version!](../../../assets/images/compiler-version.png "compiler version")

-- Enter the Solidity Contract code: Copy the code from your editor and paste in the text area.
+- Enter the Solidity Contract code: Copy the code from your editor and paste it into the text area.
 <br>
 **Note:** You may need to flatten your Solidity code if it utilizes a library or inherits dependencies from another contract.
 <br>
 We recommend using the [truffle flattener](https://github.com/NomicFoundation/truffle-flattener) or the [POA Solidity flattener](https://github.com/poanetwork/solidity-flattener).

-- Constructor arguments: If constructor arguments are required by the contract, you should add them here, but in [ABI hex encoded form](https://solidity.readthedocs.io/en/develop/abi-spec.html).
+- Constructor arguments: If constructor arguments are required by the contract, you should add them here, but in [ABI hex-encoded form](https://solidity.readthedocs.io/en/develop/abi-spec.html).

 <br>